 - Statement: All students are not lazy.

-Cone.: No student is lazy.

-- Statement: A few of those who are willing to tell their age are fools.

-Conc.: A few fools refuse to tell their age.

-Statement: Some who are not very confused are other than politicians.

-Conc.: Any one who is a politician is very confused.
+Conc.: No student is lazy. - Statement: A few of those who are willing to tell their age are fools.
+Conc.: A few fools refuse to tell their age. - Statement: Some who are not very confused are other than politicians.
+Conc.: Any one who is a politician is very - Statement: Few politicians can stop a popular revolt.